jgentry10/MSDS498_GroupProject/README.md

-# MSDS474_GroupProject
+# MSDS 498 Data Engineering Capstone
-Product recommendation model used to recommend products to customers
+Model used to recommend products to customers

 Assignment Instructions: